Skip to Content

 Explore the boardwalk to Sanson’s Peak and the Sulphur Mountain Cosmic Ray Station

-Take a step outside the complex, and you’ll find several trails which will lead you out and around the mountaintop.
+Take a step outside the complex, and you’ll find several trails that will lead you out and around the mountaintop.
 However, our favorite route is the walk to Sanson’s Peak, a popular boardwalk route that’s just around 1 kilometer (0.6 miles) long.

 Along the way, feel free to stop, take in the views, and snap more than a few photos!
 While there are quite a few steps along the way, they are very shallow and easy to walk along.
 At the end of the boardwalk, you’ll find the Sulphur Mountain Cosmic Ray Station (try saying that three times), as well as the Weather Observatory, which was built in 1903 to monitor the climate of the Rockies.